 Depending on how severe the disease is will determine whether it requires conservative treatment or surgery.

-Treatment consists of rest from any aggrevating activity or exercise and maintaining range of motion in the hip through mobility exercises.
-In particular exercises to maintain abduction of the hip (moving the leg out sideways) and internal rotation of the hip.
+Treatment consists of rest from any aggravating activity or exercise and maintaining range of motion in the hip through mobility exercises.
+In particular, exercises to maintain abduction of the hip (moving the leg out sideways) and internal rotation of the hip.

-Treatment will depend on the age of the child and the severity of the condition but may include bed rest, crutches, traction, a plaster cast, leg brace or surgery in extremely severe cases.
-Arthroscopic (keyhole) surgery is done to remove loose bodies within the joint and repair damaged cartilage (chondroplasty).
+Treatment will depend on the age of the child and the severity of the condition but may include bed rest, crutches, traction, a plaster cast, leg brace, or surgery in extremely severe cases.
+Your surgeon performs arthroscopic (keyhole) surgery to remove loose bodies within the joint and repair damaged cartilage (chondroplasty).

-Expert interview (play video): Sports Physiotherapist Neal Reynolds explains ‘growing pains' in children.
+Expert interview: Sports Physiotherapist Neal Reynolds explains ‘growing pains in children.
 Other injuries which predominantly affect children during a growth spurt are Osgood Schlatter disease in the knee and Sever’s disease at the back of the heel.